-Here, Employee's Notification of Personnel Action, Standard Form 50 ("SF-50") reflects that Employee's position of record at the time she was separated from service was Placement Specialist.34 Agency asserts that NPU was determined to be a competitive area and the Placement Specialist position constituted a competitive level.
-Based on the documents of record, I find that Employee's official position of record was properly used as her competitive level for the instant RIF.
+Here, Employee's Notification of Personnel Action, Standard Form 50 ("SF-50") reflects that Employee's position of record at the time she was separated from service was Compliance Specialist.
+As noted above, I find that Employee's official position of record was properly used as her competitive level for the instant RIF.

-According to the RIF Authorization Notice, the Placement Specialist position, along with several others, was eliminated subject to the instant RIF.35 Employee claims that the competitive area was not eliminated as a result of the instant RIF.
-Agency has not claimed that the entire competitive area was eliminated; only that certain competitive levels, including Placement Specialist, were eliminated.
+According to the RIF Authorization Notice, the Compliance Specialist position, along with several others, was eliminated subject to the instant RIF.
+46 Employee claims that the competitive area was not eliminated as a result of the instant RIF.
+Agency has not claimed that the entire competitive area was eliminated; only that certain competitive levels, including Compliance Specialist, were eliminated.
 The elimination of the entire competitive area is not necessary for Agency to eliminate Employee's entire competitive level under the RIF regulations of D.C.
 Code §1-624.08.
 Further, in support of its assertion that the instant RIF eliminated the entire competitive level, Agency provided an affidavit from Neela Rathinasmy, who served as the Senior Director of Administration in the Office of Special Education during the time of the instant RIF.
 Ms. Rathinasmy states that she was responsible for notifying employees of terminations resulting from the RIF.
-Ms. Rathinasmy further asserts that the entire competitive level for the Placement Specialist position was eliminated and therefore, Employee was not provided with one round of lateral competition.36
+Ms. Rathinasmy further asserts that the entire competitive level for the Compliance Specialist position was eliminated and therefore, Employee was not provided with one round of lateral competition.
+47